Fronius LogoFronius Mobile Logo

 IMPORTANT!

-5Follow the installation wizard in the individual sections and complete the installation.
+5Follow the installation wizard and complete the installation in the individual areas.

-6Add the system components in Fronius Solar.web and start up the PV system.
+6Add the system components in Fronius Solar.web and commission the PV system.

-The network wizard and the product setup can be carried out independently of each other.
+The network wizard and product setup can be performed independently.
 A network connection is required for the Fronius Solar.web installation wizard.

 Ethernet:

-1Establish a connection to the inverter (LAN1) with a network cable (CAT5 STP or higher).
+1Establish a connection to the inverter (LAN1) using a network cable (min.
+CAT5 STP).

 2Open the access point by touching the sensor once

-4Follow the installation wizard in the individual sections and complete the installation.
+4Follow the installation wizard and complete the installation in the individual areas.

-5Add the system components in Fronius Solar.web and start up the PV system.
+5Add the system components in Fronius Solar.web and commission the PV system.

-The network wizard and the product setup can be carried out independently of each other.
+The network wizard and product setup can be performed independently.
 A network connection is required for the Fronius Solar.web installation wizard.

 1. Commissioning